-We are people from around Australia who help make fish happen by protecting and improving habitat that fish need to survive and thrive.
-The Fish Habitat Network began in New South Wales in 2009 and has since expanded to include people from other States and Territories.
-Individuals, communities, organisations and government are working together to bring the fish back and ensure that our aquatic environments and fish communities are healthy, diverse and sustainable for future generations.
+We are individuals, communities, organisations and government working together to help make fish happen by protecting and improving habitat that fish need to survive and thrive.
+Established in NSW in 2009 the Fish Habitat Network has since expanded to include people from other States and Territories to ensure that aquatic environments and fish communities Australia-wide are healthy, diverse and sustainable for future generations.